pknoche/Appointment_Manager/ReadMe.md

 ##### Appointments Tab:
 The appointments tab is shown by default when first logging in.
 It contains radio buttons at the top of the screen for filtering the table to show all appointments, appointments in the current week, and appointments in the current month.
-Clicking any of these appointments will filter the list accordingly. <br>
+Clicking any of these buttons will filter the list accordingly. <br>

 The table shows a list of appointments.
 It is sorted by default according to the appointment start time, but can be sorted by any column by clicking on the column header. <br>